Student Resources

 You want to manage your time, eliminate distractions, and limit social media.
 It may benefit you to keep the same course schedule as you would if you were attending face-to-face lectures, discussions, and labs.
 For example, if one of your course lectures is scheduled for Monday/Wednesday from 9:00 – 10:50, then keep that schedule.
 Whether the lectures are live or not, you can still watch recorded videos or do the readings for that class during that same time period.
 Sticking to such a traditional schedule helps you maintain a familiar pace of learning.
 You’ve already committed to these times when you registered for these courses, so try to adhere to them.

-You might organize the whole quarter by reading through your syllabi and mapping out all your assignments (e.g., papers, exams, presentations, group projects) and their due dates onto a one-page Quarter Calendar (fillable pdf) designed by the Success Coaching and Learning Strategies team at UC Davis.
+You might organize the whole quarter by reading through your syllabi and mapping out all your assignments (e.g., papers, exams, presentations, group projects) and their due dates onto a one-page Quarter Calendar (fillable PDF) designed by the Success Coaching and Learning Strategies team at UC Davis.
 This helps you visualize the entire quarter at one glance, and you can quickly determine the weeks that will require a lighter versus a heavier workload.
-You might also block out a Weekly Schedule (fillable pdf) and make a study plan with dedicated study blocks.
+You might also block out a Weekly Calendar (fillable PDF) and make a study plan with dedicated study blocks.
 Remember, there is a difference between "class time" (time spent in lectures, discussions, or labs) and "study time" (time spent preparing for class or doing homework).
 In Remote Learning you need to schedule blocks of time for both of these types of activities.

 Lastly, you should consider your learning environment.
 It is best to create a regular and quiet study space (which may be different places from class to class or morning to afternoon).
 Such a dedicated study space (or spaces) and routine serve as a type of structure that is otherwise absent.